Keksuccino/Drippy-Loading-Screen/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: Bug report
+name: Bug Report
-about: Create a report to help me improve Drippy Loading Screen
+about: Found a bug?
+Please tell me, so I can fix it!
 title: ''
 labels: bug
 assignees: ''